 You simply need to take advantage of opportunities to connect with your target market and build relationships.
 Right now, there are people who need what you are selling.
 Yet most freelancers and agencies lose money each day because they aren’t picking it up off the table.

-There are three ways you’re losing out on new clients, new sales, and higher profits:
+Below I share three ways you’re losing out on new clients, new sales, and higher profits…

 When it comes to doing business online, it is all about website traffic.
 All efforts invested toward social media, blogging, search engine optimization, advertising, link building, and article writing have the same two end goals in mind:

 If visitors are not ready to buy immediately, you need them to take action by opting-in to your email marketing list, usually in exchange for a free giveaway.
 By subscribing, they give you permission to contact them with future marketing promotions and you grow your database of prospects who told you they are interested in your products and services.

 If you are not actively capturing your prospects’ information for future marketing, you are squandering an opportunity to convert that prospect who wants to work with you into a customer.